studiobigli/studiobigli/README.md

 <h1 align="center">Hey all, I'm Liam</h1>

 Having recently left a twenty year career in retail, I have spent the last year refining a lifetime's worth of computer knowledge and skills in aid of transitioning into a career in IT.

 I have completed a Data Engineering bootcamp with [Northcoders](https://www.northcoders.com/) which has taught me the fundamentals of Python, postgreSQL, Terraform and AWS Cloud infrastructure.
 This has given me the confidence to further my understanding of other programming languages.

-I am currently learning fundamentals of Javascript, Go, Rust and Lua with the intent of contributing towards bug fixes and features of daily-driver Linux applications, and self-hosted alternatives to commonly used modern cloud applications.
+I am learning more advanced uses of Python, as well as taking my understanding of this and using it to learn the fundamentals of Go, Rust and Lua with the intent of contributing towards bug fixes and features of daily-driver Linux applications, and self-hosted alternatives to commonly used modern cloud applications.

 <h3>Projects</h3>